-Control Plan Corporate Plan to refer to values and ethical conduct and how the local government tracks this aspect.
-Chief Executive Officer Ongoing as required Code of Conduct Induction program Provide each new employee information on fraud and corruption control.
-Human Resource Manager/ Within one month of arrival Staff training Promote ethical culture and awareness of fraud and corruption prevention and controls through the code of conduct training.
-Director Corporate Service Annually and when the Code is revised Staff performance and development Include culture, values and an organizational understanding in the performance appraisal and performance development processes of each council employee.
-Every twelve months Client and Community Awareness Policies and procedures Include Fraud and Corruption Policy and Fraud Control Plan on the website.
-Keep it available for anyone who requests a copy.
-Chief Executive Officer Ongoing as required Training and awareness Make external parties dealing with the local government aware of the Fraud and Corruption Policy and Plan.
-Publish guidance on Council website on how to make a complaint or report suspicions of fraud.
-All staff and officers making procurement s RTI, Privacy requests and RTI Disclosure Log Promptly actions requests for information on the plan and publish required information on website.
-Chief Executive Officer
+Corporate Plan to refer to values Chief Ongoing as

+and ethical conduct and how the Executive required

+local government tracks this aspect.
+Officer

+Code of Induction Provide each new employee Human Within one

+Conduct program information on fraud and corruption Resource month of

+control.
+Manager/ arrival

+Staff training Promote ethical culture and Director Annually

+awareness of fraud and corruption Corporate and when

+prevention and controls through the Service the Code is

+code of conduct training. - revised

+Staff Include culture, values and an Every

+performance organizational understanding in the twelve

+and performance appraisal and months

+development performance development

+processes of each council employee.

+Client and Policies and Include Fraud and Corruption Policy Chief Ongoing as

+Community procedures and Fraud Control Plan on the Executive required

+Awareness website.
+Keep it available for anyone Officer

+who requests a copy. -

+Training and Make external parties dealing with All staff and

+awareness the local government aware of the officers

+Fraud and Corruption Policy and making

+Plan. procurement

+Publish guidance on Council website S

+on how to make a complaint or

+report suspicions of fraud. -

+RTI, Privacy Promptly actions requests for Chief

+requests and information on the plan and publish Executive

+RTI required information on website.
+Officer

+Disclosure

+Log